PlasmaTrout/code-affectionado-site/source/labs-and-tutorials/osgi/bndtools-and-felix-with-jsp-support/index.markdown

 	*
 ```

-Some lines will need to be appended ot the source to instruct it how to create a web application bundle.
+Some lines will need to be appended to the source to instruct it how to create a web application bundle.
 First add this line to the bottom of the file:

 ```
 Web-ContextPath: jsptest/